Ihtheram/social-media-blog-spring-backend-rest-api/README.md

 Full-stack applications are typically concerned with both a front end, that displays information to the user and takes in input, and a backend, that manages persisted information.

 This project will be a backend for a hypothetical social media app, where we must manage our users’ accounts as well as any messages that they submit to the application.
 However, the functionality for this project will leverage a popular web application framework for Java known as Spring.
-The Spring framework allows for automatic injection and configuration of many features, including data persitence, endpoints and conventional data manipulation logic (CRUD operations).
+The Spring framework allows for the automatic injection and configuration of many features, including data persistence, endpoints, and conventional data manipulation logic (CRUD operations).

 In our hypothetical micro-blogging or messaging app, any user should be able to see all of the messages posted to the site, or they can see the messages posted by a particular user.
-In either case, we require a backend which is able to deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.
+In either case, we require a backend that can deliver the data needed to display this information as well as process actions like logins, registrations, message creations, message updates, and message deletions.

+## List of Features Implemented
+- User Registration                           - endpoint POST localhost:8080/register
+- User Login                                  - endpoint POST localhost:8080/login
+- Create a new message                        - endpoint POST localhost:8080/messages
+- Retrieve all messages                       - endpoint GET localhost:8080/messages
+- Retrieve a message by message ID            - endpoint GET localhost:8080/messages/{message_id}
+- Delete a message by message ID              - endpoint DELETE localhost:8080/messages/{message_id}
+- Update a message by message ID              - endpoint PATCH localhost:8080/messages
+- Retrieve all messages of a user by user ID  - endpoint GET localhost:8080/accounts/{account_id}/messages

+## Technologies used
+- Java
+- Spring Boot
+- Spring Data
+- Spring Framework
+- JDBC

+## How to set up / get started using it
+- Download repository
+- Unzip
+- Open with an IDE
+- Install required dependencies
+- Run tests
+- Run on an experimental server or deploy
+- Use the defined endpoints to see the API work

+## Usage of the project
+Any user can see all messages, retrieve a particular message by its ID or its author's ID, update or delete a message by its ID, as well as register a new account or log into an existing account.

+## Contributors
+- jhigherevature
+- Ihtheram

 ## Database Tables